Profound teachings, in any tradition, are always chanted, and Zen is no exception.

 Gata of Repentance

-All the evil karma ever created by me of old
+All the harmful karma ever created by me of old

 On account of my beginningless greed, hatred, and ignorance